weaselflink/exploring-kotlin-coroutines/src/main/kotlin/chapter1/README.md

 # Chapter 1

-There is a limit how many threads can be run, that is surprisingly low (depends on JVM memory) as can be seen in [ThreadCount.kt](ThreadCount.kt), while coroutines are more resource friendly, try [CoroutineCount.kt](CoroutineCount.kt).
+There is a limit how many threads can be run ([ThreadCount.kt](ThreadCount.kt)), that is surprisingly low (depends on JVM memory).

+Coroutines are more resource friendly ([CoroutineCount.kt](CoroutineCount.kt)) and can be launched in much higher numbers (think many thousands).